Although Graham Lee might not approve, I occasionally use the singleton pattern, particularly for managing access to my data models.

 @end

-With this category, any time the code under test calls [NSNotificationCenter defaultCenter], it will get value of mockMotificationCenter instead.
+, it will get value of mockMotificationCenter instead.
 If you do nothing, it’ll be nil, so it effectively just becomes a message sink.
 But your test can create a mock using OCMock that expects the notification and verifies that it is issued:

 mockNotificationCenter = [OCMockObject mockForClass:[NSNotificationCenter class]];